The scenic round trip flight is included.

-Departs twice weekly from Anchorage’s municipal airport, Merrill Field.
-Travel in the comfort of speedy twin engine aircraft through both Lake Clark and Katmai National Parks, along the Alaska Peninsula National Wildlife Refuge then lands on our private runway, and parks right in front of your cabin.
+Our flights departs twice weekly from Anchorage’s municipal airport, Merrill Field.
+For your safety and comfort we fly reliable, twin engine aircraft which take us through both Lake Clark and Katmai National Parks, along the Alaska Peninsula National Wildlife Refuge then lands on our private runway at Wildman Lodge, parking near your cabin door.

 This flight is included in your 4 day – 3 night Walrus and Wildlife tour, and is worth the price of admission by itself.
 You will travel some 200 mph, through the spectacular Alaska Mountain Range as towering peaks and glacier shrouded volcanoes pass by the wingtips.